So you are looking at replacing your thermostatic shower mixer valve on your steam shower, shower cabin or steam shower bath?

 Step 13 - Disconnect the top hoses, these are usually plastic/pvc material secured by either a jubilee clip or threaded connections which simply unscrew.

-You are now ready to fit your new shower valve, simply follow the instructions outlined above.
+You are now ready to fit your new mixer shower valve, simply follow the instructions outlined above.